 - 1. Based on the criteria stated in Section 6 and in the description of the Master's Honours Programme, students will be selected and admitted to the Master's Honours Programme by an Honours Coordinator nominated by the Director of Studies. - 2.
 The Master's Honours Programme comprises at least 20 credits. - At least five credits must be completed in the institution-wide component of the Master's Honours Programme: the course 'Critical Reflection on Technology', UD2010, and - At least 15 credits must be completed in the faculty component of the Master's Honours Programme, the composition of which (including its content and options) is described in the Honours Programme. - 3.
 All students selected for participation in the Honours Programme must submit their options for the faculty component for approval to the Honours Coordinator. - 4.
 The Board of Examiners is responsible for assessing whether all the requirements of the Honours Programme have been met.
-Next to completion of the courses these requirements include that the programme is completed within the normal time set for the master's programmes (within 24 months) measured from first enrolment.
-If a student follows a double degree programme as approved by the Board of Examiners the normal time set for this double degree programme constitutes the norm (within 36 months). - 5.
-Any student who has successfully completed the Honours Programme will be awarded a certificate signed by the chair of the Board of Examiners and the Rector Magnificus. - 6.
-To be admitted to the Master's Honours Programme, all three of the following must be satisfied: - a.
+Next to completion of the courses these requirements include that the programme is completed within the normal time set for the master's programmes (within 24 months) measured from first enrolment allowing for any delays officially recognised in accordance with the Graduation Support Scheme (RAS) or TU Delft Profiling Fund Regulations.

+If a student follows a double degree programme as approved by the Board of Examiners the normal time set for this double degree programme constitutes the norm (within 36 months).

+5. Any student who has successfully completed the Honours Programme will be awarded a certificate signed by the chair of the Board of Examiners and the Rector Magnificus.

+- 6. To be admitted to the Master's Honours Programme, all three of the following must be satisfied: - a.
 Student's grade point average for the completed (TU Delft) Bachelor's degree is 7.5 or higher than 7.5 - b.
-Student is able to finish the Master's Honours Programme within the normal time set for the MSc programme (within 24 months;
+Student is able to finish the Master's Honours Programme within the normal time set for the MSc programme (within 24 months; - c.

-c.
 Student has exceptional motivation to participate in the Programme